Loading Events

 The title 'our seeds' in white on a green background, with the strapline 'all seeds are migrants, every seed has story' underneath on a light brown background.
 Below that, in green on a white background, the words: Find out more about this... 'our seeds' event

-Join us to plant a History of Wheat plot, with Edinburgh Agroecology Co-op and Granton Community Gardeners at Lauriston Farm…
+Plant a History of Wheat plot, with Edinburgh Agroecology Co-op and Granton Community Gardeners at Lauriston Farm

-Learn a bit about the history of our cultivated cereals, have a taste of some examples, and help us sow a plot which traces the origins of our grains from the Fertile Crescent to the latest varieties.
+Learn a bit about the history of our cultivated cereals, and help us sow a plot which traces the origins of our grains from the Fertile Crescent to the latest varieties.

 Together, we will explore how different varieties have been crossed and bred to make the wheat and flour we recognise today.
 We will also talk about growing grains for diverse environments and specific climates, and whether humans really domesticated wheat, or if perhaps it is the other way around.